-We have targeted a limited number of collaborators for our beta pilot program who are familiar with our G4 Integrated Solution.
+We targeted a limited number of collaborators for our beta pilot program who are familiar with our G4 Integrated Solution.
 We plan to leverage these collaborators as our first externally installed integrated solutions to demonstrate how our products will be shipped, installed, validated and utilized in a field-based setting.
-We plan to begin delivery of our G4 Integrated Solutions to our beta pilot collaborators in the first half of 2021.
+We recently completed our beta pilot testing.
 We plan to work with these collaborators to establish early models of impactful research and discovery to highlight the unique attributes, capabilities and value proposition of our G4 Integrated Solution.
-Additionally, we expect these sites to provide key feedback to us on the usability and functionality of our G4 Integrated Solutions from an end-user perspective.
-Additionally, we expect validation on the performance, installation procedures, instrument validation processes and end user training.
+Additionally, these sites have provided key feedback to us on the usability and functionality of our G4 Integrated Solutions from an end-user perspective.
+Additionally, we received validation on the performance, installation procedures, instrument validation processes and end user training.